cloudflare/cloudflare-docs/content/durable-objects/reference/websockets.md

 ## Related resources

-- Refer to [Build a WebSocket server with WebSocket Hibernation](/durable-objects/examples/websocket-hibernation-server/) to learn more about building server using WebSocket Hibernation on Durable Objects and Workers.
+- Refer to [Build a WebSocket server with WebSocket Hibernation](/durable-objects/examples/websocket-hibernation-server/) to learn more about building a WebSocket server using WebSocket Hibernation on Durable Objects and Workers.